 HR systems provide a platform to relay messages to individuals or large groups of people.
 Trackers can be added to allow the sender to see who has opened these messages so those who have missed it can be quickly chased.

-Absence management can be a tricky process at the best of times, let alone when staff are working remotely.
+Absence management can be a tricky process at the best of times, let alone when staffs are working remotely.

-Staff will typically alert a manager if they are unable to work that day due to illness but relaying this to other colleagues can be missed while everyone is working from home.
+Staff will typically alert a manager if they are unable to work that day due to illness.
+If it is Covid-related, a manager may request that an employee finds somewhere they can go for rapid testing near me in order to provide proof of absence, as they may find themselves unable to work for a few days, depending on how severe their symptoms are.
+However, relaying this absence to other colleagues can be missed while everyone is working from home.
 This can lead to missed work and delays if others are not aware.

 HR software systems allow absent employees to manually declare they will not be able to answer emails or continue with projects, which can alert the entire workforce at a click of a button.

 If teams are understaffed, HR and management may miss this when not presented with a visual of empty desks.
 HR systems can quickly provide an overview of bodies who are ‘in the office’ and gauge if any teams are understaffed, they can then provide assistance to ensure targets are still met and staff are not left overworked and stressed.

 Staff can also request and have holidays approved on these systems, meaning the risk of clashing holidays is removed and managers can make approval decisions quickly.

 HR teams are often inundated with requests from other colleagues, this can be anything from old payslips to updating contact details after a change of address.

 These tasks often take up the precious time of the HR team, leading to more important work being delayed or missed.